fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   end
 end
 ```
+On `line 1`, we call the `map` method on the hash object `{ a: 'ant', b: 'bear' }`, with a block (as denoted by the `do/end` reserved words immediately following the `map` method call).
+The block takes two parameters, `key` and `value`.

+The `map` method iterates through each key-value pair of the hash object, passing the key object to the `key` block parameter and the value object to the `value` block parameter.

+On `line 2`, we initialise a local block variable `value`, which is assigned to a string object (representing the value from a key value pair) from the `value` block parameter.
+We then call the `size` method on this string object, passing in `3` as an argument.
+This will return a boolean value, depending on whether the number of characters in the string object referenced by the local variable `value` is greater than `3`.

+We also have a conditional `if` statement on `line 2`, which will evaluate whether the return value of the `size` method call is true.
+If the return value is true, the local block variable `value` will be returned.

+The `map` value will return a new array object that contains the return value of the block.
+In our example, this will return `[nil, 'bear']`.
+The first `nil` element is returned as when none of the conditions in an `if` statement evaluates as `true`, or nothing is returned, the `if` statement itself returns `nil`.
+This occurs when we pass the string object `'ant'` to the block.

 *61) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```